nyu-oop-sp18/class05/README.md

 instance.
 Note that the lower bounds in lower bound constraints are covariant (why?).

-With these modifications we obtain a covariant implementation of `Queue`.
+With these modifications, we obtain a covariant implementation of `Queue`.
 In particular, the following client code will now compile and work as expected: